-Models of list memory in cognitive psychology often assume a global matching process according to which a given test stimulus is compared to the memory representation of each list item (Gillund & Shiffrin, 1984; Nosofsky, 1991; Osth & Dennis, 2015; Shiffrin & Steyvers, 1999).
+Models of list memory in cognitive psychology often assume a global matching process according to which a given test stimulus is compared to the memory representation of each list item (Gillund & Shiffrin, 1984; Nosofsky, 1991; Osth & Dennis, 2015; Shiffrin & Steyvers, 1997).
 For example, Nosofsky (1991) presented participants with a study list of 10 similar schematic faces.
-On a subsequent old/new recognition test, a given test face, i, was theoretically compared to each of the $j = 1 \rightarrow 10$ studied faces in memory in a 2-step process.
-First, the psychological distance between test face i and memorized face j ( $d{ij}$ ) was computed (e.g., the Euclidean distance between their multidimensional representations), and second, a corresponding similarity score ( $s{ij}$ ) was computed, where $s{ij} = e^{-d{ij}}$ (Shepard, 1958, 1987).
-Theoretically, the degree to which test face i activates the memory representation of face j ( $a{ij}$ ) is given by $a{ij} =$ $s{ij} + e_i$ , where the $e_i$ values are independent and identically distributed normal random variables with a mean 0 and variance of 1.
-Once these values are determined, the overall activation $(A_i)$ -that is, the familiarity of test face i-is determined by the sum of the similarity-based activations over the 10 faces in memory: $A_i = \sum{j=1}^{10} a{ij}$ .
+On a subsequent old/new recognition test, a given test face, i, was theoretically compared to each of the $i = 1 \rightarrow 10$ studied faces in memory in a two-step process.
+First, the psychological distance between test face i and memorized face j (d{ij}) was computed (e.g., the Euclidean distance between their multidimensional representations), and second, a corresponding similarity score (s{ii}) was computed, where $s{ij} = e^{-d{ij}}$ (Shepard, 1958, 1987).
+Theoretically, the degree to which test face i activates the memory representation of face j (a{ij}) is given by $a{ii} = s{ii} + e_i$, where the e_i values are independent and identically distributed normal random variables with a mean 0 and variance of 1.
+Once these values are determined, the overall activation (A_i) -that is, the familiarity of test face i-is determined by the sum of the similarity-based activations over the 10 faces in memory: A_i =

+$\sum{j=1}^{10} a{ij}$.
 This is a summed similarity model of recognition memory.

-Here, we take an analogous summed similarity approach to conceptualize eyewitness identification except that, in our approach, similarity is evaluated at the level of individual facial features (cf. Lacroix, et al., 2006).
-In essence, we conceptualize the discrete features of the singular perpetrator's face in memory as if they were a list of items (e.g., blue eyes, thick eyebrows, square chin, etc.).
-On a subsequent face recognition test, the mean strength of the memory-match signal for a given feature of the test face is determined by its degree of similarity to the corresponding feature of the perpetrator's face in memory.
+Here, we take an analogous summed similarity approach to conceptualize eyewitness identification except that, in our approach, similarity is evaluated at the level of individual facial features (cf. Lacroix et al., 2006).
+In essence, we conceptualize the discrete features of the singular perpetrator's face in memory as if they were a list of items (e.g., blue eyes, thick eyebrows, square chin).
+On a subsequent face recognition test, the mean strength of the memorymatch signal for a given feature of the test face is determined by its degree of similarity to the corresponding feature of the perpetrator's face in memory.
 A similarity score is computed separately for each feature, and the scores are then summed to yield an overall similarity score for the test face.
-We assume that only corresponding features are relevant for computing feature-level similarity scores because a global matching process in which each feature is compared to all of the facial features of the perpetrator's face in memory would theoretically return a similarity score of ~0 for all of the non-corresponding features (because, for example, eye color and mouth shape are not at all similar).
+We assume that only corresponding features are relevant for computing feature-level similarity scores because a global matching process in which each feature is compared to all of the facial features of the perpetrator's face in memory would theoretically return a similarity score of ~0 for all of the noncorresponding features (because, e.g., eye color and mouth shape are not at all similar).